-- IATA has co-hosted with the United for Wildlife Transport Task Force and United Nations Offices for Drugs and Crime (UNODC) seven meetings of the Autodetection Working Group (AWG).
-The AWG comprises representatives from enforcement, conservation, technology providers and the air transport sector and focuses on coordinating autodetection R&D and the sharing lessons learned. - IATA has developed a wildlife certification module integrated into the IEnvA Program and a total of 9 airlines have been independently assessed to have met the requirements. - IATA participates in the United for Wildlife (UfW) Transport Taskforce, which brings together global transport and freight industry experts including airports, shipping companies, and airlines with law enforcement and other agencies to identify and facilitate action led by the private sector. - More than 70 IATA members have signed the Buckingham Palace Declaration on the Transportation of Illegal Wildlife Products.
-Signatories from the aviation community also include Airports Council International (ACI), African Airlines Association (AFRAA), Association of South Pacific Airlines (ASPA), Airlines for Europe (A4E), Airlines Association of Southern Africa (AASA) and an increasing number of airports. - IATA strengthened its cooperation with the Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and signed a Memorandum of Understanding (MoU) at the 71st IATA AGM in 2015 to work closely with the organization to reduce illegally traded wildlife and ensure safe and secure transport of legally traded wildlife. - The 72nd IATA AGM in Dublin in 2016 unanimously endorsed a Resolution denouncing the illegal trade in wildlife and wildlife products and pledging to partner with government authorities and conservation organizations in the fight against traffickers of endangered species. - IATA and ACI signed an annex to an existing MoU at the 73rd IATA AGM in 2017 to include the development and promotion of measures to assist in combatting the trade. - IATA joined a consortium of international conservation organizations as a Core Member of the US Agency for International Development (USAID) Reducing Opportunities for Unlawful Transport of Endangered Species (ROUTES) Partnership.
+AWG comprises representatives from enforcement, conservation, technology providers and the air transport sector and focuses on coordinating autodetection R&D and the sharing lessons learned.

+- IATA has also developed a wildlife certification module integrated into the IEnvA Program and a total of 8 airlines have been independently assessed to have met the requirements. - In 2023, Jon Godson, Assistant Director Sustainability, was appointed as Vice-Chair of the United for Wildlife (UfW) Transport Taskforce, which brings together global transport and freight industry experts including airports, shipping companies, and airlines with law enforcement and other agencies to identify and facilitate action led by the private sector. - A total of 79 IATA members have signed the Buckingham Palace Declaration on the Transportation of Illegal Wildlife Products (representing >43% global traffic).
+Signatories from the aviation community also include Airports Council International (ACI), African Airlines Association (AFRAA), Association of South Pacific Airlines (ASPA), Airlines for Europe (A4E), Airlines Association of Southern Africa (AASA) and an increasing number of airports. - IATA strengthened its cooperation with the Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and signed a Memorandum of Understanding (MoU) at the 71st IATA AGM in 2015 to work closely with the organization to reduce illegally traded wildlife and ensure safe and secure transport of legally traded wildlife. - The IATA 72nd AGM in Dublin 2016 unanimously endorsed a Resolution denouncing the illegal trade in wildlife and wildlife products and pledging to partner with government authorities and conservation organizations in the fight against traffickers of endangered species. - IATA and ACI signed an annex to an existing MoU at the 73rd IATA AGM in 2017 to include the development and promotion of measures to assist in combatting the trade. - IATA joined with a consortium of international conservation organizations as a Core Member of the US Agency for International Development (USAID) Reducing Opportunities for Unlawful Transport of Endangered Species (ROUTES) Partnership.
 This was a five-year partnership to support the transport sector with information on high-risk species, routes and concealment methods, awareness raising activities with staff, passengers and cargo customers and the facilitation of the reporting of suspected traffickers and suspicious cargo.
-IATA's involvement in the ROUTES Partnership included the development of an independent standalone wildlife certification and airline staff reporting tool. - A number of other IATA governing bodies have adopted appropriate policies such as: - The adoption by the Joint Passenger Services Conference (JPSC) of a Recommended Practice (RP) on raising passenger awareness of the illegal wildlife trade and an additional RP on the carriage of prohibited wildlife in baggage. - An addition to the Live Animals Regulations (LAR) which came into effect on 6 July 2017. - Guidance on the safe handling of escaped animals in the cabin included in the next reissue of the Cabin Safety Best Practice Guide. - Information text added to the IATA Ground Operations Manual.
+IATA's involvement in the ROUTES Partnership included the development of an independent standalone wildlife certification and airline staff reporting tool. - A number of other IATA governing bodies have adopted appropriate policies such as: - The adoption by the Joint Passenger Services Conference (JPSC) of a Recommended Practice (RP) on raising passenger awareness of the illegal wildlife trade and an additional RP on the carriage of prohibited wildlife in baggage. - An addition to the Live Animals Regulations (LAR) which came into effect on 6 July 2017 - Guidance on the safe handling of escaped animals in the cabin included in the next reissue of the Cabin Safety Best Practice Guide - Information text added to the IATA Ground Operations Manual